mfontanini/presenterm/README.md

 cargo build --release --features sixel
 ```

-> **Note**: this feature flag is only needed if your terminal emulator only supports sixel. many terminals support the kitty or iterm2 protocols so this isn't necessary.
+> **Note**: this feature flag is only needed if your terminal emulator only supports sixel.
+Many terminals support the kitty or iterm2 protocols so this isn't necessary.

 Images are rendered **in their default size**.
 This means if your terminal window is 100 pixels wide and your image is
 50 pixels wide, it will take up 50% of the width.
 If an image does not fit in the screen, it will be scaled down to fit
 it.

 ![](assets/demo-image.png)

+> **Note**: image rendering is currently not supported on Windows.

 ## Themes